Chapter Camp FAQ

 - At Lake Champion, the camp snack bar and store will be open throughout the week.
 There are also vending machines at each camp.

 - All of these are optional.
 There are no additional program costs once you've paid for camp.

 What if I have a medical condition or special medical needs?

 - If you have a medical condition that may require attention while at camp, please email the Camp Registrar.

 - The hospital and pharmacy are half an hour away from each camp.
 Please be sure to bring all regular medications, including inhalers, sufficient supplies for diabetes, and medication for any allergies.

 What if I have special diet needs?

 - By this we mean vegetarian, vegan, or serious allergies (e.g., nut, wheat, etc.).
 We do not mean, "I'm trying a new diet and I can't eat French fries."
 (Note: Fried potatoes of one sort or another are a major food group at camp.
 Don't say we didn't warn you!)

 - If you have food restrictions that will affect your time at camp, please list these at registration.
-Email the Camp Registrar ASAP if you didn't list these at registration.
-The kitchen staff will not be able to accommodate needs we were not told of in advance.
+If you will be at Lake Champion, fill out this "Special Diet Request" form.
+It helps the kitchen staff accommodate needs if they are told in advance.
 If you are concerned about getting necessary nutrients (like enough grams of protein), you may want to bring supplemental items.